akshayrathore1197/akshayrathore1197/README.md

 - 👨‍🎓I'm Currently in CSE 3rd Year

-- 🌱 Learning JavaScript and Data Structures and Algorithms
+- 🌱 Learning Full Stack (Not MERN) and Data Structures and Algorithms

 - ❓ Ask me about anything related to Javascript and related technologies